Elio1995/calculator-app/README.md

 [Solution](https://github.com/Elio1995/calculator-app)

 ### The Project
-See the size of the elements adjust based on their device's screen size Perform mathematical operations like addition, subtraction, multiplication, and division Adjust the color theme based on their preference
+-See the size of the elements adjust based on their device's screen size -Perform mathematical operations like addition, subtraction, multiplication, and division -Adjust the color theme based on their preference

 ## My process